KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 ## Slides and Script

-The script is a general outline and varies somewhat from what was said during the webcast.
+The script is a general outline and varies somewhat from what was said during the talk.

 <table>